 L-ascorbic acid is notoriously unstable—it oxidizes quickly in water-based formulations, especially in clear bottles.
 Conventional brands solve this with synthetic stabilizers and opaque packaging.
 Eco-effective formulations use several approaches:

 Fermented vitamin C (derived from non-GMO corn) at 10-15% concentration delivers the same collagen synthesis and hyperpigmentation reduction as synthetic versions but comes with added prebiotics that support skin microbiome health.
 The downside: it's temperature-sensitive and needs refrigeration once opened.
-Brands like Versed and The Inkey List offer these at $14-20 for 1 oz versus luxury options at $166 for the same concentration (looking at you, SkinCeuticals CE Ferulic).
+Brands like Versed and The Inkey List offer these at around $14-20 for 1 oz versus luxury options at around $166 for the same concentration (looking at you, SkinCeuticals CE Ferulic).

 Waterless vitamin C powders sidestep the stability issue entirely.
 You get 100% pure L-ascorbic acid that you mix fresh with your moisturizer.
-A 0.35 oz jar providing 90 applications costs around $24-28, working out to $0.27-0.31 per use.
+A 0.35 oz jar providing 90 applications costs around $24-28, working out to around $0.27-0.31 per use.
 Clinical studies show that fresh-mixed 20% L-ascorbic acid delivers superior results to pre-formulated 15% serums simply because there's zero oxidation.
 The catch: it stings more (pure acid without buffering agents), and you need to actually mix it each time—add 30 seconds to your routine.

 Retinoids: Bakuchiol and Beyond